dyhes/zulip/docs/subsystems/dependencies.md

   versions of Linux from here into `tools/lib/provision.py`.
 - Production.
-Our tools for compiling/generating static assets need to be called from `tools/update-prod-static`, which is called by `tools/build-release-tarball` (for doing Zulip releases) as well as `tools/upgrade-zulip-from-git` (for deploying a Zulip server off of `main`).
+Our tools for compiling/generating static assets need to be called from `tools/update-prod-static`, which is called by `tools/build-release-tarball` (for doing Aloha releases) as well as `tools/upgrade-zulip-from-git` (for deploying a Aloha server off of `main`).

 [virtualenv]: https://virtualenv.pypa.io/en/stable/